thomas-osgood/ofs/README.md

 - **Multi-File Download**: This allows the client to download multiple files with one function call.
 - **Multi-File Upload**: This allows the client to upload multiple files with one function call.
 - **Storage Breakdown**: This allows the client to see the amount of space consumed in the server's upload and download directories.
+- **Decrypt File**: This allows the client to decrypt an encrypted file on the fileserver.
+- **Encrypt File**: This allows the client to encrypt a file hosted on the fileserver.

 ## Example